sbsousa/EnronML/README.md

-# Enron Machine Learning Algorithm
+# Enron Machine Learning Analysis

 This project is an analysis of Enron persons of interest (POIs) using Machine Learning algorithms.
 The project was created for Udacity's Data Analyst Nanodegree.

 Access the final report here: https://sbsousa.github.io/EnronML